-Copies of midterm grade reports (D and F grades only) are available online.
+Copies of midterm grade reports (D and F grades only) are available online, but are not part of the students' permanent record.
 Final grades are available online at the end of each term.
 Students wishing to obtain a printed copy of the report can request one from the Office of the Registrar prior to the end of the term.